Navigate to the Purpleheart Armoury homepage

 • The Warranty does NOT include damage due to use against a Pell.
 This includes steel pipe and wood posts, tires, solid, hollow, padded, foam or free hanging.
 Hitting does not absorb any impact meaning it goes straight to the blade.

-4. Disenfecting your Equipment in COVID times
+4. Disinfecting your Equipment

 If you need to disinfect your equipment between users, like loaner equipment.
 Here are some ideas.